Animal Humane Society will be closed on Monday, May 29, in honor of Memorial Day. We will resume regular business hours the following day.

 Through this generous act, donors to the willed body program help advance the field of veterinary medicine and educate tomorrow’s veterinarians.
-Donors may find comfort in knowing that their pet helped train the next generation of animal caregivers.
+Donors may find comfort in knowing their pet helped train the next generation of animal caregivers.

 The University of Minnesota’s veterinary program is renowned for its emphasis on experiential learning.
-Students use lifelike models to practice their skills, but access to donated cadavers increases the number of learning opportunities and provides a much better learning experience.
+Students use lifelike models to practice their skills, but access to donated cadavers increases the number of learning opportunities and provides a better learning experience.

 Bodies donated through this program are used for instruction only and cremated once the training is complete.